 You must complete your ballot paper before 6:00 pm on election day.

-Post your ballot paper, using the reply paid envelope, to the commission so it is received before 12:00 noon on the first Friday following election day.
+Post your ballot paper, using the reply paid envelope, to the commission so it is received before 12:00 noon on the second Friday following election day.

 You can also hand-deliver the envelope to: